diogotcorreia/dtc-website/content/blog/2024-01-14-ist-to-kth/index.md

 Following a few days of packing and sobby goodbyes, we got on our plane to Stockholm.
-Once we arrived, we picked but our keys at our house caretaker's office (for which we had scheduled an appointment beforehand) and went into our (very empty) rooms.
+Once we arrived, we picked up our keys at our house caretaker's office (for which we had scheduled an appointment beforehand) and went into our (very empty) rooms.

 {{ img(caption="Picking up our keys at SSSB", path="./sssb-key.jpg") }}